Maexerich/Radar/RIO_RH_LH_Analysis/RH_LH_Analysis_Summary.md

+> Data directory has been updated.
+Some commands here are outdated.
+New directory for data is at root of this repository in the `data` folder.

 # Goal
 We want to determine whether RIO as implemented [here](https://github.com/ethz-asl/rio/tree/demo/smooth_flight_tuned) uses a LH or RH radar coordinate frame as input, respectively the impact of feeding a RH vs LH coordinate frame to RIO.